 The program works as a multi-step process.

 - First, fill out a Pre-Application Form.
+You must submit a separate Pre-Application Form for every freezer purchase.
 Energy Management reviews this to ensure that the participant is planning to purchase a qualifying freezer and that there are remaining funds in the incentive program.
+Once approved, you will receive an email from Energy Management that contains a Unique Rebate ID.
+Once you have this, you may move to step 2.

 - Purchase the qualifying freezer and pay for it in full.
 Make sure when submitting the purchase order that you are charging the purchase to an “equipment code”.
 That will help ensure that it receives an asset tag.